MileHacker Logo

 • Waste Management: Recycling infrastructure in Manzanillo is limited.
 Reduce your waste by minimizing single-use plastics.

 • Reusable Items: Carry a reusable water bottle (E.g., Hydro Flask) and refill with purified water.
-Bring a reusable shopping bag and utensils.
+Take a reusable bag for shopping and utensils.

-• Water Conservation: Colima state faces shortage of water.
+• Water Conservation: Colima state faces lack of water.
 Be mindful of your water usage in hotels; take shorter showers and reuse towels.

 Eco-Friendly Stays